mitsuba-renderer/drjit/docs/coop_vec.rst

 single kernel.
 Other workloads that heavily rely on matrix-vector products may benefit as well.

-Dr.Jit supports cooperative vectors on both backends:
+Dr.Jit supports cooperative vectors on both of its backends:

 - On **NVIDIA GPUs (Turing or newer)**, cooperative vectors map to the OptiX `cooperative vector API